 - You will have up to 60 days to decide whether you want to continue your health coverage under COBRA.
-If you don't elect it, your health coverage will end on the day that your employer's plan coverage ended.
+If you don't elect it, your health coverage will end on the day that your employer's plan coverage ends.

 - If you elect to continue coverage under COBRA, it will start the day after your employer's plan coverage ends.
 It will offer exactly the same benefits you had under your employer's group plan.
 You can continue to see the same doctors and other providers and follow all the existing plan details.

 - COBRA coverage may last for 18 or 36 months.
 It depends on the type of qualifying event that made you eligible for COBRA.

 - COBRA may be terminated early if you don't pay your premiums or other fees for coverage.
 It may also be terminated if you get a job that offers health insurance coverage before it runs out.

 To get the most out of your COBRA insurance, make sure you read the details of your plan.
 If you have questions, contact your insurance carrier.